 CT1 thanks RAN2 for their LS (C1-221022 / R2-2201957) on UE providing location information for NB-IoT.

-The UE location information is used by E-UTRAN to select an MME serving a PLMN corresponding to UE’s current location before the NAS connection has been setup and by the MME to verify the use of EPC of PLMN in the country of UE’s physical location during initial NAS procedures.
-Subsequently the MME can verify the use of EPC of PLMN in the country of UE’s physical location using E-SMLC and would not need this UE location information delivered via NAS.
+CT1 has concerns about providing UE location information in initial NAS messages as these messages are not secure.
+Subsequently, after NAS security is established, the MME can obtain UE location information through already existing solutions in EPS and would not need this UE location information delivered via NAS.

 As such, CT1 does not think it is feasible that the UE location information can be provided reliably to MME via NAS during initial NAS procedures and that it is not viable to introduce such a solution at a fairly late stage in Rel-17 timeframe.

+CT1 notes that any further work on this aspect in Rel-17, should depend on the progress in stage-2 and availability of corresponding stage-2 requirements.

 2. Actions: